mcdemarco/conclar/public/info.md

 *All convention activities are located to the left side (ie, closest to the ocean) as you enter hotel lobby from the front door.*

+Some of this information is available in grid form at the [main Boskone site](https://boskone.org/program/hours-events/).

 **Access** (see Information)

 **Art Show** (Galleria/Lower Level)